Miller Howard Investments Inc. NY Sells 27,190 Shares of Eastman Chemical (NYSE:EMN)

-Miller Howard Investments Inc. NY decreased its stake in shares of Eastman Chemical (NYSE:EMN) by 5.1% in the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
+Miller Howard Investments Inc. NY lessened its position in Eastman Chemical (NYSE:EMN) by 5.1% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 509,541 shares of the basic materials company’s stock after selling 27,190 shares during the quarter.
-Eastman Chemical comprises about 2.4% of Miller Howard Investments Inc. NY’s portfolio, making the stock its 11th largest holding.
-Miller Howard Investments Inc. NY owned approximately 0.38% of Eastman Chemical worth $51,097,000 as of its most recent filing with the SEC.
+Eastman Chemical accounts for 2.4% of Miller Howard Investments Inc. NY’s portfolio, making the stock its 11th largest position.
+Miller Howard Investments Inc. NY owned about 0.38% of Eastman Chemical worth $51,097,000 at the end of the most recent reporting period.

-Other hedge funds have also added to or reduced their stakes in the company.
-West Oak Capital LLC lifted its position in Eastman Chemical by 71.4% during the fourth quarter.
-West Oak Capital LLC now owns 300 shares of the basic materials company’s stock valued at $30,000 after purchasing an additional 125 shares during the last quarter.
-Harvest Fund Management Co.
-Ltd bought a new position in Eastman Chemical during the third quarter valued at $30,000.
-International Assets Investment Management LLC bought a new position in Eastman Chemical during the fourth quarter valued at $52,000.
-Northwest Investment Counselors LLC bought a new position in Eastman Chemical during the third quarter valued at $41,000.
-Finally, Chiron Capital Management LLC bought a new position in Eastman Chemical during the third quarter valued at $41,000.
-Institutional investors and hedge funds own 84.43% of the company’s stock.
+Several other institutional investors have also recently added to or reduced their stakes in the company.
+Martin Capital Partners LLC lifted its holdings in shares of Eastman Chemical by 2.2% in the 4th quarter.
+Martin Capital Partners LLC now owns 4,566 shares of the basic materials company’s stock worth $458,000 after acquiring an additional 100 shares during the last quarter.
+Clarius Group LLC lifted its holdings in shares of Eastman Chemical by 2.7% in the 4th quarter.
+Clarius Group LLC now owns 4,233 shares of the basic materials company’s stock worth $424,000 after acquiring an additional 112 shares during the last quarter.
+Private Capital Group LLC lifted its holdings in shares of Eastman Chemical by 5.7% in the 4th quarter.
+Private Capital Group LLC now owns 2,102 shares of the basic materials company’s stock worth $212,000 after acquiring an additional 114 shares during the last quarter.
+Norinchukin Bank The lifted its holdings in shares of Eastman Chemical by 1.1% in the 3rd quarter.
+Norinchukin Bank The now owns 11,358 shares of the basic materials company’s stock worth $887,000 after acquiring an additional 125 shares during the last quarter.
+Finally, West Oak Capital LLC lifted its holdings in shares of Eastman Chemical by 71.4% in the 4th quarter.
+West Oak Capital LLC now owns 300 shares of the basic materials company’s stock worth $30,000 after acquiring an additional 125 shares during the last quarter.
+Hedge funds and other institutional investors own 84.43% of the company’s stock.

+Several research firms recently commented on EMN.
+Morgan Stanley raised their price target on shares of Eastman Chemical from $93.00 to $120.00 and gave the stock an “overweight” rating in a research note on Monday, December 14th.
+Bank of America raised their price target on shares of Eastman Chemical from $89.00 to $101.00 and gave the stock a “neutral” rating in a research note on Monday, November 30th.
+Wells Fargo & Company raised their price target on shares of Eastman Chemical from $95.00 to $114.00 and gave the stock an “overweight” rating in a research note on Monday, December 14th.
+Zacks Investment Research downgraded shares of Eastman Chemical from a “buy” rating to a “hold” rating and set a $105.00 price target on the stock. in a research note on Thursday.
+Finally, KeyCorp raised their price target on shares of Eastman Chemical from $96.00 to $122.00 and gave the stock an “overweight” rating in a research note on Friday, January 15th.
+Seven investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+The company currently has an average rating of “Buy” and an average price target of $85.50.

+Eastman Chemical (NYSE:EMN) last issued its quarterly earnings data on Thursday, January 28th.
+The basic materials company reported $1.69 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.50 by $0.19.
+Eastman Chemical had a net margin of 5.56% and a return on equity of 13.12%.
+The firm had revenue of $2.19 billion for the quarter, compared to the consensus estimate of $2.16 billion.
+During the same quarter in the previous year, the firm earned $1.42 EPS.
+The company’s quarterly revenue was down .9% compared to the same quarter last year.
+On average, analysts forecast that Eastman Chemical will post 5.93 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Friday, January 8th.
-Shareholders of record on Tuesday, December 15th were given a dividend of $0.69 per share.
-This is an increase from Eastman Chemical’s previous quarterly dividend of $0.66.
+The business also recently declared a quarterly dividend, which was paid on Friday, January 8th.
+Shareholders of record on Tuesday, December 15th were issued a $0.69 dividend.
 The ex-dividend date of this dividend was Monday, December 14th.
-This represents a $2.76 dividend on an annualized basis and a yield of 2.85%.
-Eastman Chemical’s dividend payout ratio (DPR) is 38.71%.
+This represents a $2.76 dividend on an annualized basis and a dividend yield of 2.85%.
+This is a boost from Eastman Chemical’s previous quarterly dividend of $0.66.
+Eastman Chemical’s dividend payout ratio (DPR) is currently 38.71%.

-In other Eastman Chemical news, CAO Scott V. King sold 18,000 shares of the firm’s stock in a transaction dated Tuesday, November 24th.
-The shares were sold at an average price of $102.80, for a total transaction of $1,850,400.00.
-Following the transaction, the chief accounting officer now owns 11,560 shares of the company’s stock, valued at approximately $1,188,368.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, SVP Stephen Glenn Crawford sold 12,962 shares of the firm’s stock in a transaction dated Thursday, November 12th.
-The shares were sold at an average price of $90.73, for a total transaction of $1,176,042.26.
-Following the transaction, the senior vice president now directly owns 21,601 shares in the company, valued at approximately $1,959,858.73.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 65,462 shares of company stock worth $6,026,824 in the last three months.
-Insiders own 1.66% of the company’s stock.

-Several research firms have commented on EMN.
-KeyCorp increased their price objective on shares of Eastman Chemical from $96.00 to $122.00 and gave the company an “overweight” rating in a research report on Friday, January 15th.
-Bank of America raised their target price on shares of Eastman Chemical from $89.00 to $101.00 and gave the stock a “neutral” rating in a report on Monday, November 30th.
-Wells Fargo & Company raised their target price on shares of Eastman Chemical from $95.00 to $114.00 and gave the stock an “overweight” rating in a report on Monday, December 14th.
-Zacks Investment Research lowered shares of Eastman Chemical from a “buy” rating to a “hold” rating and set a $105.00 target price for the company. in a report on Thursday.
-Finally, Deutsche Bank Aktiengesellschaft raised their target price on shares of Eastman Chemical from $95.00 to $114.00 and gave the stock a “buy” rating in a report on Wednesday, December 2nd.
-Seven analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-Eastman Chemical presently has an average rating of “Buy” and a consensus price target of $85.50.

 Eastman Chemical Company operates as an advanced materials and specialty additives company worldwide.
 The company's Additives & Functional Products segment offers specialty coalescent, specialty and commodity solvents, paint additives, and specialty polymers; hydrocarbon and rosin resins; insoluble sulfur and anti-degradant rubber additives; performance resins; amine derivative-based building blocks; heat transfer and aviation fluids; organic acid-based solutions; and metam-based soil fumigants, thiram and ziram based fungicides, and plant growth regulators.